Associate Professor of Religious Studies

 Overview

-Protass currently is developing a book-length project about Chan teachings for laypersons in the Northern Song, centered on the excavated woodblock text, Quanhuawen, essays for lay practice composed by Changlu Zongze (d.
+Protass currently is developing two book-length projects.
+One project is a Buddhist history of China's rivers, an environmental history of the Buddhist built environment along the lower Yangzi and tidal rivers of Fujian.
+The other book-length project focuses on Chan teachings for laypersons in the Northern Song, centered on the excavated woodblock text, Quanhuawen, essays for lay practice composed by Changlu Zongze (d.
 1106).
-That project emerges from a broader interest in recovering the history of the Yunmen lineage of Chan Buddhism shortly before its sudden decline circa 1130.
-His related work includes publications about a geographic history of Chan lineages during the Northern Song; on the relationships between printed books and manuscripts in the Song; and presented papers on "riverine Buddhism."
-Protass is interested in the connected history of Chan and Zen, and has also written about translingual encounters in the thirteenth and fourthteenth centuries between Chinese Chan and Japanese Zen monks.
+That project emerges from a broader interest in recovering the history of the Yunmen lineage of Chan Buddhism.
+His related work includes a geographic history of Chan lineages during the Northern Song (2016 & 2019); on the relationships between printed books and manuscripts in the Song.
+Protass also maintains an interest in the connected history of Chan and Zen, and has also written about translingual encounters in the thirteenth and fourthteenth centuries between Chinese Chan and Japanese Zen monks (2022), as well as the Brill Encyclopedia of Buddhism entry for the Song Dynasty (2023).

-Protass has studied at Academia Sinica (Taipei), Hanazono University (Kyoto), Ryūkoku University (Kyoto), and Peking University (Beijing) under the auspices of fellowships from Fulbright Taiwan, American Council of Learned Societies, Bukkyō Dendō Kyōkai (Japan), and the Ministry of Education P. R. China.
+Protass has studied at Academia Sinica (Taipei), Hanazono University (Kyoto), Ryūkoku University (Kyoto), and Peking University (Beijing) under the auspices of fellowships from Fulbright Taiwan (x2), American Council of Learned Societies (x2), Bukkyō Dendō Kyōkai (Japan), and the Ministry of Education P. R. China.

 Brown Affiliations